-Biblically, we are given a pretty clear answer to that question in this familiar passage from James 1:22-25.
+Biblically, we are given a pretty clear direction for how to listen to preaching in this familiar passage from James 1:22-25.

 But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man who looks intently at his natural face in a mirror.
 For he looks at himself and goes away and at once forgets what he was like.
 But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.

-The catechism also gives a wonderful answer to a question similar to this one.
+The catechism also gives a wonderful answer on how to listen to preaching.
 The Westminster Larger Catechism asks then answers as follows.

 Question 160: What is required of those that hear the Word preached?